Transportation Security Administration: Checked baggage

-Non-Airport Regulation
+Non-airport regulation

-While most known for their role in Airports, the TSA is also responsible for other transportation related regulations, including those without passengers.
-For example, the TSA was responsible for setting up cybersecurity regulations after the Colonial Pipeline ransomware attack in May of 2021.
-As of August of 2022, they issued revised cybersecurity directives for oil and gas providers more focused on performance-based measures, following extensive input from federal regulators and private industry stakeholders.
+While most known for their role in airports, the TSA is also responsible for other transportation related regulations, including those without passengers.
+For example, the TSA was responsible for setting up cybersecurity regulations after the Colonial Pipeline ransomware attack in May 2021.
+As of August 2022, they issued revised cybersecurity directives for oil and gas providers more focused on performance-based measures, following extensive input from federal regulators and private industry stakeholders.

 Criticism and controversy

 Effectiveness of screening procedures

 Undercover operations to test the effectiveness of airport screening processes are routinely carried out by the TSA's Office of Investigations, TSA's red team, and the Department of Homeland Security Inspector General's office.
+Some measures employed by the TSA have been accused of being ineffective and fostering a false sense of safety.
+This led security expert Bruce Schneier to coin the term security theater to describe those measures.

 A 2004 report by the Department of Homeland Security Office of Inspector General found that TSA officials had collaborated with Covenant Aviation Security (CAS) at San Francisco International Airport to alert screeners to undercover tests.
 From August 2003 until May 2004, precise descriptions of the undercover personnel were provided to the screeners.
 The handing out of descriptions was then stopped, but until January 2005 screeners were still alerted whenever undercover operations were being undertaken.
 When no wrongdoing on the part of CAS was found, the contract was extended for four years.
 Some CAS and TSA workers received disciplinary action, but none were fired.

 A report on undercover operations conducted in October 2006 at Newark Liberty International Airport was leaked to the press.
 The screeners had failed 20 of 22 undercover security tests, missing numerous guns and bombs.
 The Government Accountability Office had previously pointed to repeated covert test failures by TSA personnel.
 Revealing the results of covert tests is against TSA policy, and the agency responded by initiating an internal probe to discover the source of the leak.

 In July 2007, the Times Union of Albany, New York reported that TSA screeners at Albany International Airport failed multiple covert security tests conducted by the TSA.
 Among them was a failure to detect a fake bomb.